|

 Take chicken out of the oven and sprinkle with parsley, then wedge broccoli in around the chicken the best you can.

-That’s a pretty simple recipe, and goes really with with a side of steamed rice or thyme roasted sweet potatoes.
+That’s a pretty simple recipe, and it goes well with a side of steamed rice or thyme-roasted sweet potatoes.

 FAQ and tips for making lemon Garlic Chicken Thighs